Hutchison-Technologies/docker-images/golang-testbox/README.md

 This image is built with Golang `v1.21.6`

-This image is used as a testbox in our pipeline.
-It does not have the dependencies installed to deploy code to GCP.
+This image is not used anymore, do not use this;

 ## Build and push process